What’s At Stake?

 Missouri continues to harness energy from its own renewable sources.
 The residential solar market has grown exponentially since the passage of 2008’s Proposition C, Missouri’s Renewable Energy Standard.
 We are also seeing an influx of utility scale solar plants popping up across the state, which will further add to Missouri’s renewable goals.

-MBEF is encouraged by the latest agreement, which could lead to the use of technology to burn more crop residues and less coal.
-This could lead to fewer pollutants in our air and another revenue stream for Missouri farmers.
+MBEF is encouraged by Ameren Missouri’s 2017 Integrated Resource Plan, which would lead to significant investment in renewables and grid modernization while reducing carbon emissions 80% by 2050.
+The plan will significantly increase solar and wind power generation in Missouri.
+Efforts like this could lead to fewer pollutants in our air and another revenue stream for Missouri farmers.
 MBEF supports these efforts to bring clean generated electricity online in Missouri as it leads to job creation and economic development.

 There is no debate that nuclear power plants provide clean and reliable energy.
 These plants also provide jobs and boost the economies in their local communities.
 For example, Ameren’s nuclear plant in Callaway County, Mo., which has been operating safely and efficiently since 1984, provides electricity for about 780,000 households.
 It also employs more than 1,000 workers and generates $9 million in annual tax revenue to the county.